-Multnomah University currently offers online courses through two learning management systems — Canvas and Atheneo Plus (KEEN).
+Multnomah University currently offers online courses through one learning management system — Canvas.
 All online students will be issued usernames and passwords for access to the courses and services.

 MU Online courses offered through Canvas follow an eight-week format.
 Students in each online class advance through a structured series of course material and learning experiences guided by Multnomah professors.
 Our assignments require students to engage in both academic and practical activities.

 MU Online courses are designed to help you benefit from the learning community around you.
 We want to connect your life to your education.
 The things that are most important to you will become key components in your spiritual development, and your interaction with professors and classmates will further enrich your experience.

 Course requirements that include online postings follow a schedule for eight-week online courses.
 That means you may complete assignments at your convenience prior to the due date.
 MU Online courses are offered multiple times during the year with different starting dates.
 Students should register for courses at the beginning of each semester.
 For more information, contact the Registrar’s office.

 What are the technology requirements for MU online students?

 View our Technology Requirements page for a list of the requirements.

 How are online courses different from traditional courses?

 Online courses offered through Canvas are condensed into eight-week sessions, but they maintain the same quality as their traditional counterparts.